everypinio/hardpy/docs/documentation/stand_cloud.md

    [set_module_artifact](./pytest_hardpy.md#set_module_artifact),
    and [set_run_artifact](./pytest_hardpy.md#set_run_artifact)
    to store important information, such as measurement results or case attempt.
-   Artifacts are not displayed in the operator panel, but they are saved in the final report and can be used for data analysis.
+   Artifacts are not displayed in the operator panel.
+   They can contain more complex data structures and can be used for data analysis, unlike [set_message](./pytest_hardpy.md#set_message) which only stores strings.
 3. Use the [set_stand_info](./pytest_hardpy.md#set_stand_info),
    [set_dut_info](./pytest_hardpy.md#set_dut_info) and
    [set_driver_info](./pytest_hardpy.md#set_driver_info)